tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_2.md

 **Minutes:**

-From this second sprint we were all able to generate a basic character and have basic movement using LibGdx and Java.
+From this second sprint, we were all able to generate a basic character and have basic movement using LibGdx and Java.
 The naming class we established and an initial UML board was generated.
 These can be seen below with the UML shown above.
 No one had any major problems, so the sprint was considered successful.

 ![](./week_2_artifacts/codeconventions.png)

 ![](./week_2_artifacts/movement.gif)

 We then created the presentation for the customer at the end of the week.
-Instead of using PowerPoint we used Markdown.
+Instead of using PowerPoint, we used Markdown.
 This was so we could show GIFs as well as keep all the documentation on GitHub with the code, meaning everyone could easily access it.
 The presentation is linked in the weekly overview section.
 To create it we met in teams, with one member sharing their screen as we discussed what to put in.
 We decided to use the same template every week following this one: last time, updates, and future.

 \pagebreak